 When we don’t acclimatise properly, we get altitude sickness.
 This can be mild and pose a level of discomfort at best, or it can be serious and life-threatening.
 On a Kilimanjaro climb your lead guide is your best friend, as he or she is highly trained in detecting the signs of altitude sickness.
 (At least, the lead guides of reputable travel operators are well trained in mountain first aid; read more about choosing a quality Kilimanjaro tour operator.)

-When you don’t acclimatise properly, you develop altitude sickness.
+When you don’t acclimatise properly to a higher elevation, you develop altitude sickness.

 If your guide decides your condition is dangerously bad, you’ll be escorted off the mountain.
 No discussions or bargaining.
 So not only does inadequate acclimatisation pose a danger to your health, and even life, but it also poses a danger to your precious trek.
 Too many people put in lots of money, training and effort to get to and climb Kilimanjaro, only to have to turn back before the summit because they ascended the mountain too quickly.
 Don’t become an acclimatisation victim!